marikgoldstein/marikgoldstein.github.io/index.markdown

 ## News

-* Spring 2023: excited to hear that we will be running the second iteration of our ICML workshop on Spurious Correlations, Invariance, and Stability, at ICML 2023!
+* Spring 2023: We will be running the second iteration of our ICML workshop on Spurious Correlations, Invariance, and Stability, at ICML 2023!
 More info and call for papers TBA soon!

 <!--